Skip to main content

 Technology Availability

-Fiber-optic internet is available from 2 providers (Verizon Fios, Frontier Fiber), with the highest fiber coverage reaching 59% of addresses.
-Cable broadband from Spectrum covers 73% of the area.
+Fiber-optic internet is available from 1 provider (Verizon Fios), with the highest fiber coverage reaching 59% of addresses.
 2 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
 The technology mix in Genoa determines the range of speeds and prices residents can access for home internet service.

 Pricing Overview

-Internet plans in Genoa range from $45/month to $129.99/month, with an average of $77/month — $12/month above the national average of $65/month.
-Fiber plans average $78/month locally, compared to the national fiber average of $60/month.
-The most affordable option is T-Mobile starting at $45/month for 150 Mbps speeds.
+Internet plans in Genoa range from $30/month to $129.99/month, with an average of $74/month — $9/month above the national average of $65/month.
+Fiber plans average $78/month locally, a $33 premium over cable at $45/month.
+The price difference buys symmetrical upload speeds and typically more reliable performance, which may justify the cost for remote workers and heavy uploaders.
+The most affordable option is Spectrum starting at $30/month for 100 Mbps speeds.
 At the top end, HughesNet's 25 Mbps plan costs $129.99/month — best suited for large households or home offices needing maximum bandwidth.
-No-contract plans average $75/month, making them competitively priced against contract plans at $90/month — flexibility without a price penalty.
+No-contract plans average $71/month, making them competitively priced against contract plans at $90/month — flexibility without a price penalty.
 Residents of New York should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition